natenka/pyneng-book-en/docs/source/book/09_functions/3a_func_args_types.rst

         ...:         return True
         ...:

-By default, the flag is True which means check should be done:
+By default, flag is True which means check should be done:

 .. code:: python